Roamin/vue-pattern-input/README.md

                v-model.number="setting.val"></pattern-input>
 ```

-> This setting will make user input positive integer only.(When you want get a Number, remember use `v-model.number`, and the safe maxlength is 15)
+> This setting will make user input positive integer only.

+> When you want get a Number, remember use `v-model.number`, and the safe maxlength is 15.

 ## Bugs and feature requests